The McKenzie Institute

 The anticipated outcomes for those completing the Residency Program are:

-- 100% first-time pass rate on the OCS over the last 3 years
+• 100% first-time pass rate on the OCS exam

 Residency Program Pathway